Changissnz/selfinterest/README.md

 convenience of singularizing meaning in relation: the characteristic of the condensation connects to all matters that produced it and also to the remaining matters that still revolve around it.
 This is one attempt to formulate absolutist thinking into words; what merely "surrounds" may as well "revolve" around.
+For example, deception takes place, the deception becomes recognized for what it is, and then the deceiver expresses themselves in remorseful appearances and tones to signify acknowledgment of the innermost essence of what occurred to those formerly deceived.
+Those formerly deceived interpret the remorseful appearances and tones as extensions of the deception, and from their perspective, the deception must constitute a deception campaign of not just lone acts because the characteristic extends to every play of event by the deceiver because of the connection to what is recognized as the innermost essence: deception in origin.